 As I stated at the beginning of this article, Orange County is home to THOUSANDS of abandoned places.
 Most of the time you won’t find these interesting places listed on a website.

 You have to do the research and find them yourself.
-Fortunately for you, I wrote an article where I share the methods I use to find abandoned places near me to explore.
-If you’re still looking for abandoned places in Orange Country, or anywhere else, give it a read.
+Fortunately for you, I wrote an article where I share the methods you can use to find abandoned places near you to explore.
+If you’re still looking for abandoned buildings in Orange Country, or anywhere else, give it a read.